ciniml/atom_display_fpga/latency_checker/README.md

-# ATOM Display test firmware
+# ATOM Display Latency Checker Firmware

+## Overview

+This firmware is to measure internal latency of display.

 ## Requirements